 Hydrangeas with their opulent, star-shaped blooms don’t hide their light under the bushel.
 Coming in an array of pinks, lavenders, blues and purples – as well as ethereal eggshell – they evoke femininity, devotion, and understanding.
 Sounds like someone familiar?
 In Japan, they are also said to represent “persevering love”.
 Hydrangeas are a bold choice to reflect back to Mom all the natural gifts that she graciously shared with her child or children.

 Timeless roses are a favourite among Mother’s Day flowers, whether starring in their own bouquet, or judiciously arranged with other blooms.
 Symbolizing love and appreciation – and in the case of white roses, purity – the many meanings associated with roses cross the boundaries of culture and time.
 They are transcendent, in other words, and say to your Mom that she is part of a divine tradition of unconditional love.

 Lilies come in many varieties and are a wonderful option for young Moms or the young at heart.
 Stunning calla lilies are often associated with the Virgin Mary and their elegant simplicity can represent your Mom’s uniqueness, grace, and femininity.
 Stargazer lilies have become known to represent optimism, purity and innocence.
 Peruvian lilies and Oriental lilies add exotic colors to arrangements created especially for your Mom.

-Whatever you choice this May, surprising your Mum with flowers delivered by Mother’s Day is guaranteed to make her feel appreciated.
+Whatever you choose this May, surprising your Mom with flowers delivered by Mother’s Day is guaranteed to make her feel appreciated.
 Order Mother’s Day flowers from Bold Blossom to make a statement where words fall short.
 Because how can you properly thank someone who gave you life except with the gift of living beauty itself?